 Notes

-You can use red wine vinegar, white wine vinegar, or cider vinegar.
+You can use red wine vinegar or white wine vinegar.
 White vinegar changes the color of red onions and turns them pink, as you can see in the photos on this page.
 So, if you prefer a darker color, red wine vinegar is a good option.
-Apple cider vinegar might cause the red onions to darken a bit too much, but they will still taste good.

 You can keep the leftovers in a sealed glass jar in the fridge for about a week.
 They rarely last that long in our house!
 Since they go well with so many dishes, we go through them quickly.